👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Table of Contents

-5. Summary
+4. Summary

 Cancelling requests can be beneficial to performance, both at level of bandwidth consumption and scalability.
 Let's learn how and I'll guide you through this.
 We will start by learning why we should cancel requests when we no longer need them.

 Imagine we're using HttpClient to get a data.
 Chances are that the user of your application will navigate away or press a cancel button.
 In such a case, you want to be able to handle that instead of just letting the request continue.
 The reasoning behind this is that behind the scenes, HttpClient works with async tasks.
 There's another reason, though.
-It's not unheard of for a timeout to happen.
+It's not unheard of a timeout to happen.
 If that happens, we want to be notified of that so we can gracefully handle such a timeout.
 In such a case, it is due to the timeout that the task gets canceled.

 It's important to know that cancelling a task that's no longer needed will free up the thread that is used to run the task.
 That means that thread is potentially returned to the thread pool where it can be used for other work.
+Cancellation in short helps to,

 • Save threads which can be used to handle other tasks / requests.